 Micro-adjustable clasp: In this mod the normal clasp is changed to the more modern micro-adjustable clasp.
 This requires changing the last links to ones with screw ends.
 This gives the wearer three different positions to adjust the watch thorough the day.

 The 2254.50 is a great watch.
-The bezel of the 2254.50 is a letdown, but the size, lume and dial make up for its downfalls.
+The bracelet and the bezel action of the 2254.50 is a letdown.
+The size, sword hands, lume and dial make up for its downfalls.
+People who suffer from swollen hands should definitely look into the micro-adjustment mod.
 The watch is simply great and works well with bracelet and even better on a Nato strap.